nocapro/relaycode-tui/docs/flow.todo.md

 - header stats should be the total aggregation, not individual item

 - add arrow down up navigation for bulk repair action option item

+3. dont forget to add to debug menu for any new screen state

+4. dont forget to update readme if you have updated design

 === DONE